snowdriftcoop/snowdrift/GUIDE.md

     yesod devel

-To stop yesod devel, press ENTER
+To stop yesod devel, press ENTER a couple times

 After the server starts, it may print a bunch of text about creating tables, and it will then sit ready, waiting for connections.